ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 Every task defined in the [requirements](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.md) should be a separate branch, so every PR could run the pipelines to assume quality.
 For now, that's totally overkill.

+## Reflection
+I like small commits.
+I want every commit to be a working state of the app.
+Add tests first, then fix the code, then refactor.
+We will take that approach here.